The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 • story bible update/maintenance

-• sending out ARCs
+• sending out ARCs (Advanced Reader/Reviewer Copies)

 • contacting potential publishers

-• updating website
+• updating website information

 2. Categories

 Read through your task list.
-You’ll recognise several tasks that could fit under the category of ‘admin’, some for ‘marketing’, some for ‘research’.
+You’ll recognize several tasks that could fit under the category of ‘admin’, some for ‘marketing’, some for ‘research’.
 Give each task a category.
-Create a new category where it makes sense.

 This process lets you understand the different types of work you have.